williamscole/HAPTIC/README.md

-# HAPTIC: HAPlotype TIling and Clustering
+# HAPTiC: HAPlotype TIling and Clustering

-HAPTIC (HAPlotype TIling and Clustering) is an algorithm for inter-chromosomal haplotype phasing that leverages IBD (Identity By Descent) segments to reconstruct ancestral haplotypes.
+HAPTiC (HAPlotype Tiling and Clustering) is an algorithm for inter-chromosomal haplotype phasing that leverages IBD (Identity By Descent) segments to reconstruct ancestral haplotypes.

 ## Overview

-HAPTIC uses IBD segments shared between individuals to cluster and reconstruct ancestral haplotypes.
+HAPTiC uses IBD segments shared between individuals to cluster and reconstruct ancestral haplotypes.
 It can process both autosomal and X chromosome data, handle parent-child relationships, and includes features for ROH (Runs of Homozygosity) detection and filtering of high IBD density regions.

 ## Installation